Wix’s Development Frameworks

 • Limited access to Wix developer utilities.

-• Hosted on the platform of your choice.
+• You manage hosting on the platform of your choice.